Carving wood

 Roughing out

-The most common mistake made by beginning carvers is that they are afraid of removing too much material.
-You need to get past the square shape of the original block and establish the basic shape of what you want to carve.
-Establish the large forms on the whole sculpture.
+The most common mistake made by beginning carvers is that they are afraid of removing too much wood.
+You need to get past the square shape of the original block of wood and establish the basic rounded shape of what you want to carve.

 Start with large U-gouges to remove the maximum amount of material.
 Break the sculpture down into geometric shapes, or establish the major planes of the object.